martinfleis/phd-thesis/source/15_Identification of urban tissues through urban morphometrics.md

 # Identification of urban tissues through urban morphometrics
-The concept of urban tissue introduced in the previous chapter is fundamental for the understanding of the structure of cities we live in, but at the same time a bit elusive in what *distinct* in the definition actually means.
+The concept of urban tissue introduced in the previous chapter is fundamental for the understanding of the structure of cities we live in but at the same time a bit elusive in what *distinct* in the definition means.
 How much distinct two parts of the urban fabric needs to be to become different tissues?
 Who makes the decision and based on what ground?
-While some have partial answers to these questions (REF), one still remains.
-How to consistently identify urban tissues across metropolitan areas in an automatised, algorithmic way.
+While some have partial answers to these questions (REF), one remains unanswered.
+How to consistently identify urban tissues across metropolitan areas in an automatised, algorithmic way?

-The aim of this chapter is to provide theoretical and practical grounds to the novel method allowing automatic detection of distinct types of urban tissues.
-While similar research has been done before (REF), it was never linked to the coherent theory of morphometrics and numerical taxonomy, nor it was both rich in terms of number of characters used within a model and the spatial extent (see Chapter 3).
-Following pages present a method which aims to be both inclusive as per morphometric characters and at the same time automatised and efficient to allow for examination of large datasets spanning across metropolitan regions.
+This chapter aims to provide theoretical and practical grounds to the method of automatic detection of distinct types of urban tissues.
+While similar research has been done before (REF), it was never linked to the coherent theory of morphometrics and numerical taxonomy, nor it was both inclusive in terms of a spectrum of characters used within a model and the spatial extent (see Chapter 3).
+Following pages present a method which aims to be inclusive in these terms and at the same time automatised and efficient to allow for examination of large datasets spanning across metropolitan regions.

-Following chapter will introduce key principles of systematic morphometric description, which will be later applied to the methodology.
-Then it will outline the basis for the recognition of distinct homogenous clusters (DHC), from the selection and definition of morphometric characters to unsupervised classification using Gaussian Mixture Model clustering.
-Methodological proposition will be later tested on the case of Prague, Czechia.

-## Principles of systematic morphometric description
-In the context of the whole research, theory of numerical taxonomy is applied twice - in the DHC recognition and then in development of a taxonomy (Chapter 8).
-This chapter builds on the idea of morphometrics, the idea stating that it is possible to classify *individuals* based on the measured feature of their form.
+In the context of the whole research, theory of numerical taxonomy is applied twice - in the DHC recognition and then in the development of a taxonomy (Chapter 8).
+This chapter builds on the idea of morphometrics, the idea based on the hypothesis that it is possible to classify *individuals* based on the measured features of their form.
 However, the hypothesis of this chapter cannot follow this statement *per se*, due to the complicated nature of the term *individual* in the urban morphology.
-In turn, it is hence assumed that we are able to identify individuals (in a sense of urban tissue) based on the similarity of morphometric characterisation of their fundamental parts.
-Initial morphometric assessment then focuses on the description of the form of individual elements, which is later used to identify distinct physiognomically homogenous clusters of urban form, i.e., urban tissues.
+In turn, it is hence assumed that we can identify individuals (in the sense of urban tissue) based on the similarity of morphometric characterisation of their fundamental parts.
+The initial morphometric assessment then focuses on the description of the form of individual elements, which is later used to identify distinct physiognomically homogenous clusters of urban form, i.e., urban tissues.

-To develop a robust model, the methodology of description needs to be both systematic, i.e., being methodological and replicable, and comprehensive, i.e., being inclusive, capturing the wide scope of features.
-This method is trying to be both by proposing clear rules of character selection and providing tools to measure them using `momepy` and by unbiased inclusion of wide range of morphometric characters based on relational model of urban form and characters' classification system, hence providing both scalar and structural complexity of urban form.
+To develop a robust model, the method of description needs to be both systematic, i.e., being methodological and replicable, and comprehensive, i.e., being inclusive, capturing the broad scope of aspects.
+This method is trying to be both by proposing clear rules of character selection, by unbiased inclusion of a wide range of morphometric characters based on the relational model of urban form and characters' classification system, hence providing both cross-scale and structural complexity of urban form and by providing tools to measure them using `momepy` Python toolkit.

+Following chapter will outline the basis for the recognition of distinct homogenous clusters (DHC), from the selection and definition of morphometric characters to unsupervised classification using Gaussian Mixture Model clustering.
+The methodological proposition will be later tested in the case of Prague, Czechia.

 ## Methodological proposition

-The detection of DHCs within their spatial context is not simple nor straightforward process.
-The design of the method consist of several steps outlined in the following section.
-The first step is definition of principles of DHC recognition which are then followed  as subsequent steps through the rest of the method design, and consequently reflected in the structure of the section.
+The automatic detection of urban tissues, or in the context of this work morphometric DHCs, consists of multiple procedural steps detailed in the following section.
+It first requires specification of the principle of the recognition itself, followed by the design of actual methodological steps, starting from identification of morphometric characters for individual elements, finishing with the machine learning algorithm detecting DHCs.
+The structure of the method is reflected in the structure of the following sections.

 ### Principle of DHC recognition

-Recognition of DHCs is based on the principles we know from numerical taxonomy, but is a slightly specific way.
-In biology, the issue of individual delimitation is non-existent.
-Single individual of selected species is usually well defined in space (e.g., a bird), however in urban form this distinction is not so simple.
+Recognition of DHCs is based on the principles we know from numerical taxonomy but in a specific way.
+In biology, especially zoology, the issue of delimitation of an individual is non-existent.
+A single individual of selected species is usually well defined in space (e.g., a bird), but in urban morphology, this distinction is not so simple as that.
 Hence, the methodology which is used in biology needs to be adapted, while keeping the fundamental principles in place.

-The specificity is in the shift of the scale.
-While previous chapters identified urban tissue as *individual* of urban form, at this stage we pretend that this role holds duality building-tessellation cell as the smallest entity of urban form.
-The whole DHC recognition is then based on the assumption that entities recognised as a part of the same cluster (*species*) are, in fact, elements of the single urban tissue (where continuous) or of multiple individuals of the same kind of urban tissue (where discontinuous).
+While previous chapters identified urban tissue as an *individual* of urban form, at this stage, we pretend that this role holds a dual feature building-tessellation cell as the smallest entity of urban form.
+The whole DHC recognition is then based on the assumption that features recognised as a part of the same cluster (*species*) are, in fact, elements of the single urban tissue (where continuous) or of multiple individuals of the same kind of urban tissue (where discontinuous).

-Another difference between traditional method outlined by numerical taxonomy and the one adapted for the purpose of DHC recognition is the nature of morphometric characters.
-While in biology, each individual is usually measured independently of the rest (REF), that is not viable for urban form.
-The overall aim is to identify built-up patterns within urban fabric.
-However, the urban form itself is full of exceptions form the pattern.
-Individual plots follow different development process and are in some cases amalgamated or split.
-That does not happen tot he rest of the same tissue at the same time (while it might or might not later), causing the constant emergence of exceptions from the pattern.
-To overcome the issue of exceptions, proposed method is working with two kinds of characters - primary and contextual.
+Another difference between traditional method outlined by numerical taxonomy and the one adjusted for DHC recognition is the nature of morphometric characters.
+While in biology, each individual is usually measured independently of the rest (REF), that is not suited for the shifted scale method.
+The overall aim is to identify built-up patterns within the urban fabric.
+However, the urban form itself is full of exceptions from the pattern.
+Individual plots follow the different development process and are in some cases amalgamated or split REF.
+That does not happen to the rest of the same tissue at the same time (while it might or might not later), causing the constant emergence of exceptions from the pattern.
+The proposed method is working with two kinds of characters - primary and contextual to overcome the issue of exceptions.

-The primary characters are those focusing on the individual elements  and their relationships as identified in a relational model (Chapter 6).
-Typical example could be building height or area.
-Both are specific to each individual building and in the context of plots with internal construction, buildings in the head and the back of the plot will have significantly different values.
+The primary characters are those focusing on the individual elements and their relationships as identified in the relational model (Chapter 6).
+These are mostly following what a character would be in biology.
+A typical example could be building height or area.
+Both are specific to each building.
+In the context of plots with subsequent internal development, buildings in the head and the tail of the plot might have significantly different values, i.e. exceptions from a continuous pattern.

-As primary characters by definition do not describe the pattern but rather its individual elements, they should not be used within pattern detection algorithms.
-The second kind of characters, contextual, has been designed specifically to turn values captured by primary characters into values describing the central tendency in the area - describing the pattern.
-As such, they can be used as an input for clustering aiming to distinguish DHCs.

-Finally, the data captured by contextual characters are used to cluster individual building-tessellation cell entities to statistically homogenous clusters each capturing distinct kind of urban tissue.
+As primary characters, by definition, do not describe the pattern but rather its elements, they are not optimal input for pattern detection algorithms.
+The second type of characters, contextual, has been designed specifically to turn values captured by primary characters into values describing the central tendency in the area - to describe the pattern.
+As such, they can be used as an input for the unsupervised classification method aiming to distinguish DHCs.
+In the end, the data captured by contextual characters are used to cluster individual building-tessellation cell entities to statistically homogenous clusters, each capturing distinct kind of urban tissue.

-Following section will detail the use of primary characters, contextual characters and the clustering method itself.
+The following section will detail the use of primary characters, contextual characters and the clustering method itself.

 ### Morphometric characters
-The main scope of this research is not to develop new morphometric characters (even though there are some), but to use existing knowledge in urban morphometrics and combine it in a systematic framework providing a complex description of urban form.
-The chapter 3 mapped in detail the existing characters used across the field and the resulting database and classification is the basis for selection and definition of primary characters and to some extent even contextual characters.
+The main scope of this research is not to develop new morphometric characters (even though there are some to fill the gaps), but to use existing knowledge in urban morphometrics and combine it in a systematic framework providing a comprehensive description of urban form.
+Chapter 3 mapped in detail the existing characters used across the field and the resulting database XREF and classification is the basis for selection and definition of primary characters and to some extent, even contextual characters.

 #### Primary characters
-As briefly outlined above, primary characters describe different elements and their relationships as are identified within the relational model of urban form.
-Building on the definition of the term *primary* from Oxford English Dictionary (REF), we can define primary characters witting the context of DHC recognition as *characters occurring first in a sequence of methodological steps capturing individual features of urban form elements and their basic relations*.
+Primary characters describe different elements and their relationships as are identified within the relational model of urban form.
+Building on the definition\footnote{"Occurring or existing first in a sequence of events; belonging to the beginning or earliest stage of something; first in time."
+REF} of the term *primary* from Oxford English Dictionary (REF), we can define primary characters within the context of DHC recognition as *characters occurring first in a sequence of methodological steps capturing individual features of urban form elements and their fundamental relations*.
 The link to the relational model is crucial here as it defines which relations are meant and later reflected in the whole recognition model.

 Chapter 3 shows that there is a large number of characters which could be, in theory, used within the model.
-However, the selected set of characters needs to have specific nature.
-The information captured should be non-overlapping, each of them should describe different unrelated feature of urban form to avoid clustering result distortion towards features occurring multiple times.
+However, the selected set of characters needs to have a specific nature.
+The information captured by the set should be non-overlapping, and each of the characters should describe a different unrelated aspect of urban form to avoid distortion of clustering results towards aspects occurring multiple times, among others.
 For that reason, specific principles of characters selection were defined.

 ##### Principles of character selection and definition
-***THIS SECTIONS NEEDS SIGNIFICANT CHANGES***
 The idea of morphometric recognition of DHC is based on numerical taxonomy and the selection of morphometric characters then build on the principles used within selection of taxonomic characters in biology, as defined by @sneath1973.
 Building on the biological experience brings  methodological grounds to the selection and it is expected that a final set of characters selected according to these rules will provide the description of urban form suitable for a recognition of DHC.
 However, the validity of the set is still only hypothetical, unlike the validity of individual characters which is tested throughout the selection process.

 Selection strategy is tied to the classification of morphometric characters into categories as defined in chapter 3 and, more importantly, to the relational model of urban form.
 There are three top-level aims of the of the selected set of primary characters.
 The set should: